 The fresh onions called for in this recipe were pulled straight out of our parents’ garden (awesome!).
 If you have access to garden onions, great!
 If not, you can usually find them in a well stocked grocer.
 If fresh onions are not available, you can substitute the same quantity of leek.

 We find that celery leaves are rarely appreciated.
-We love that in this dish, a point is made to include the celery leaves in the mix.
-They provide a unique and lovely flavour, which can’t be compensated for by simply using the celery stalk.
-So when buying your celery, remember, look for leaves.
+We love that in this dish a point is made to include the celery leaves in the mix.
+They provide a unique and lovely flavour which can’t be compensated for by simply using the celery stalk.
+So when buying your celery, remember to look for leaves.

 Briam is a great vegan meal, perfect for periods of lent, or when you want to abstain from meat.
 If you are eating dairy however, this meal is amazing with a side of feta.
 Some olives and a slice (or two, or three, of fresh bread) make this meal even more wonderful.

 Pin this recipe if you like it!

 Looking for some more veggie inspired dishes?
 Check these out:

 Mia Kouppa: Briam